Optimizing Android Barcode Scanning with NDK and JNI C++

 target_link_libraries(dynamsoft_barcode dl android log m DynamsoftBarcodeReaderAndroid)

-In the build.gradle file, add the following script:
+In the build.gradle file, add the following configuration:

 defaultConfig {